Link Search Menu Expand Document

 Each Roulette Slot has a different Element Trait, but no other Traits.

-The magician only has to pay for one of those Roulette Slots (costing 1 FP), then +1 FP for the one Trait used.
+The magician only has to pay for one of those Roulette Slots (costing 1 FP).

-Thus, Roulette would add +2 FP, instead of the +6 FP normally paid for each Element added together.
+Thus, Roulette would add +1 FP for one Element, instead of the +6 FP normally paid for each Element added together.

 Safe (+2 FP)